zenakuten/WS3SPN/README.md

 # 3SPNvSoL
 3SPN/TAM mutator customized for SoL, originally based on 3SPNv42102

+v1.8
+- increase config/webadmin setting for maxnetspeed.
+It could be changed in the ini but using webadmin would force it to be within 9636-25000 range.
+New range is 9636-100000

+v1.7
+- increase auto net speed max settings in gui
+- add the rest of Fox WS Fix (thanks ds8k :) )
+- add custom team colors for weapons
+- add config option for abort necro sound

 v1.6
 - new config option "Auto Set Netspeed", set netspeed at match start
 - new server options MinNetSpeed, MaxNetSpeed.
 Admin can restrict netspeeds to a range.